wuhat/hardware/README.md

 # WUHAT

-A uHAT for the Raspberry PI zero (WH) inspired by the [franzboard](https://github.com/franzboard) and compatible in terms of switch and LED connections.
+A HAT for the Raspberry PI inspired by the [franzboard](https://github.com/franzboard) and compatible in terms of switch and LED connections.